domibies/HL7lite/README.md

 The resulting assembly is strongly named.

-It is a seperately maintained for of https://github.com/Efferent-Health/HL7-dotnetcore
+It is a seperately maintained fork of https://github.com/Efferent-Health/HL7-dotnetcore

-Which is a fork of
+Which, on it's turn, is a fork of https://github.com/j4jayant/hl7-cSharp-parser
-https://github.com/j4jayant/hl7-cSharp-parser

 All credits for code before this fork goes to the maintainters of those repositories.
 Thanks.
-This fork will branch into a different direction.
+This fork will branch into a different direction, hence the new name.

 ## Object construction